pybliometrics-dev/pybliometrics/docs/examples/AuthorRetrieval.rst

     org_domain='fhi.mpg.de', org_URL='https://www.fhi.mpg.de/')

-The affiliation ID to be used for the `ContentAffiliationRetrieval <../reference/pybliometrics.ContentAffiliationRetrieval>`_ class.
+The affiliation ID to be used for the :doc:`ContentAffiliationRetrieval <../reference/pybliometrics.ContentAffiliationRetrieval>` class.

 There are a number of getter methods for convenience.
 For example, you can obtain some basic information on co-authors as a list of namedtuples (query will not be cached):